adclick/jquery-adcHighlighter/README.md

 ## Thanks

-This plugin is based by "highlight v4" by [Johann Burkard](http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html).
+This plugin is based on "highlight v4" by [Johann Burkard](http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html).